 in the country.
 Private investments in telecom sector in value added

-and basic services are being welcomed.
+and basic services were welcomed.

 gateways and to hire bandwidth on International Satellites.
 This

-will enable the increased availability of Internet bandwidth and
+enabled the increased availability of Internet bandwidth and

-will facilitate Internet expansion in the country.
+facilitated Internet expansion in the country.

 IT in Power & Infrastructure